Sharon Kinne: James Kinne

 According to Sharon, on March 19, 1960, at around 5:30 p.m., she heard a gunshot from the direction of the bedroom in which James was sleeping.
-Entering the room, she found two-and-a-half-year-old Danna on the bed next to her father.
-Danna was holding one of James's guns, a High Standard .22 target pistol, and James was bleeding from an apparent gunshot wound in the back of his head.
-Sharon called the police, but James was dead by the time the ambulance carrying him arrived at the hospital.
+Entering the room, she found two-and-a-half-year-old Danna on the bed next to her father, holding one of his firearms, a High Standard .22 Pistol; James was bleeding from an apparent gunshot wound in the back of his head.
+Sharon called police, but James was dead by the time the ambulance carrying him arrived at the hospital.

 Police were unable to recover any fingerprints from the well-oiled grip of the pistol, and a paraffin test for gunshot residue was not performed on either Danna or Sharon.
 Multiple people, including family and neighbors, told police that James had often allowed Danna to play with his guns, and in a test by investigating officers, Danna proved able to pull the trigger on a gun matching the one that had killed her father.
 With no evidence to the contrary, investigators ruled the case an accidental homicide.

 The pistol that killed James was taken into police custody and never returned to Sharon, despite her efforts to reclaim it; she later had a male friend secretly buy her a .22 caliber automatic pistol.
 When the friend told Sharon that he had registered the gun in her name, she requested that he re-register it under a name other than hers.

-With the investigation into his death closed, James was buried and Sharon collected on his life insurance policies, valued at about US$29,000 (US$230,000 today).
+With the investigation into his death closed, James was buried and Sharon collected on his life insurance policies, valued at about US$29,000 (US$230,000 in present day).